fbpx

 • When participating in research, a physician shall always abide by the highest moral and ethical standards.

-ISSCA MEMBERSHIP:
+ISSCA MEMBERSHIP

-The International Society for Stem Cell Application (ISSCA) is a multidisciplinary organization which brings together a broad range of practitioners and scientists in the field of Regenerative Medicine to increase the collective knowledge and representation of the specialty of Regenerative Medicine.
+The International Society for Stem Cell Application (ISSCA) is a multidisciplinary organization that brings together a broad range of practitioners and scientists in the field of Regenerative Medicine to increase the collective knowledge and representation of the specialty of Regenerative Medicine.

-ACTIVE AND INTERNATIONAL:
+ACTIVE AND INTERNATIONAL

 An ISSCA membership benefits your professional development and practice of Regenerative Medicine.
 As an ISSCA member you have access to experts in the field, educational programs, research and certification: